windh8/SW-interview/README.md

 # How do I run the Web-App?
-To run the web app you will need to go into the following directories:
+To run the web app you
-- api
-- client

-and run the following scripts in each directory (in order):
+- First, need to setup and run the 'api' server, located in '/SW-interview/api' directory, using (in order)
   1. `npm install`
   2. `npm start`

+- Second, need to setup and run the 'client' server, located in '/SW-interview/client' directory, using (in order)
+  1. `npm install`
+  2. `npm start`

+Once Done, you can view the web-app at 'http://localhost:3000/' on your browser.

+## Requirements
+To setup and run the app, you must have Node.js and NPM installed.

 ## Check List:
+The following items below have been implemented and tested:
 - Style Web-App with CSS:
   - Create a Header & Style it :heavy_check_mark:
   - Style Components :heavy_check_mark: